gmcarelli/Medical-Database-Analysis/README.md

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)

 This code was not widely tested.
 Thus, unpredictable behaver is a possibility.
-Its usage only user's responsibility.
+Its usage is user's responsibility only.
 Pay attention when running this code, since insert, delete, update operations could occur in your database management system without previous warning.